-The Division of Hematology consists of four full-time faculty members at University of Colorado Hospital.
-A close and collegial relationship exists with the hematologists at the Denver Veterans’ Administration Hospital and Denver Health as well as the Division of Medical Oncology.
+The Division of Hematology consists of five faculty members at University of Colorado Hospital.
+Close collegial relationships exist among the hematologists at the Denver Veterans’ Administration Hospital, Denver Health, and the Division of Medical Oncology.

 - Drs.
 Stabler and Allen have worked together in establishing new methods for the diagnosis of vitamin B12 and folate deficiency and have contributed to the growing awareness of the importance of homocysteine as an independent risk factor for vascular disease.

 Faculty members attend on the joint hematology-oncology services at University of Colorado Hospital.
 They provide expert hematology consultation for the University Hospital.
 They attend hematology and oncology clinics at the Anschutz Cancer Pavilion.

 - Teaching the hematology section of the freshman pathophysiology course.